 The Inbound Marketing Methodology

 Even though your industrial company operates within the B2B environment, it’s important to remember you’re still marketing and selling to humans.
-As an inbound marketer, your goal is to attract prospects to your company, engage them with relevant content at scale, and ultimately delight them on an individual basis.
+With an inbound approach, your goal is to attract prospects to your company, engage them with relevant content at scale, and ultimately delight them on an individual basis.
 Keep in mind that the buyer’s journey is no longer linear.
 Each phase of the journey can help provide momentum and growth for each buyer and even within the other phases for other prospects and customers.
 See the graphic representation of this on the flywheel below.

 You want people to visit and interact with your website, but these visits are only useful if they convert into leads (and hopefully customers).
-To attract qualified leads, you need to provide helpful, relevant content at the right time.
+To attract qualified inbound leads, you need to provide helpful, relevant content at the right time.
 The right time means at all times—so visitors can have access to it at their convenience: morning, noon, night.
 By putting out timely content updates and information on the web, you’re much more likely to meet the needs of people within your target market while they are actively looking for what your offering.

 The content tools that are most commonly used in the attract stage are blogs, videos, ads, social media, and an effective content strategy centered around pillar pages.
 A pillar page (much like the one you are currently reading) acts as an authoritative guide on a topic that visitors can find in one place.
 There’s a behind-the-scenes strategy with pillar pages that helps add search engine optimization (SEO) strength to them so people can find the information easier when they search for it online.
 Creating comprehensive pillar pages will help build your search authority and rank for the topics that matter most to your business and the prospects you want to reach.
 Consistent publishing of blogs and/or videos is a great way to stay relevant and offers a unique opportunity to educate your viewers on more specific aspects of a topic you may have written a pillar page about.